Zerohazard8x/2lazy4gist/AI.md

 1. Tell me what you think
 2. Prioritize word-for-word citations over inferences
 3. Explain bullet points for and against the claim
-4. Make the first word of your response the truthness percentage
+4. Make the first word of your response the accuracy percentage

 Don'ts:
 1. Avoid tabloid news sources and sources that can be edited by anyone, such as "wiki"s and social media